yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 ## Tokenziation, vocabulary, and weight tying

 ### BPE Tokenization
-Byte Pair Encoding (BPE) is a commonly used subword tokenization algorithm in NLP.
+Byte Pair Encoding (BPE) is a commonly used subword tokenization algorithm in NLP {cite:p}`sennrich2015neural`.
 It starts with individual characters and iteratively merges the most frequent pairs to create new subword units, repeating this process N times to build the final subword vocabulary.
 The following is a summary of the algorithm.

 ```{prf:algorithm} BPE